 On Wednesday, City Council approved two high-profile items left on Mayor Rahm Emanuel’s final to-do list before he leaves office: the $6 billion Lincoln Yards development and the $95 million police and fire training academy in West Garfield Park.

 With two months left in his tenure, Morning Shift takes a look at what else Mayor Emanuel is trying to lock in before a new mayor is sworn in.

-Why did Mayor Emanuel push for Lincoln Yards, the policy academy?
+Why did Mayor Emanuel push for Lincoln Yards, the police academy?

 David Greising: I think the idea of getting it done while the deal’s there to be done, which really was unnecessary especially in the case of Lincoln Yards.
 If Sterling Bay, the developer of Lincoln Yards, were to walk — which is highly unlikely — there are other developers that would be happy to step in.
 That’s a really valuable property on the north branch on the Chicago river, a former steel plant.